Mark C. Cheung

 Leonard Strachan, Jr.

 LEONARD STRACHAN, JR, is an astrophysicist at the Naval Research Laboratory (NRL) in Washington, DC.
 At NRL, Dr. Strachan is the principal investigator for the Ultraviolet Spectro-Coronagraph (UVSC) Pathfinder, an instrument that will demonstrate a new capability for early detection of space weather events.
 His research interests include developing techniques and instrumentation for the remote sensing of the solar corona and source regions of the solar wind.
-Previously, Dr. Strachan was at the Harvard-Smithsonian Center for Astrophysics where he was a member of the team which developed the ultraviolet coronagraphs for the Spartan 201 shuttle missions and the Solar and Heliospheric Observatory.
+Previously, Dr. Strachan was at the Harvard-Smithsonian Center for Astrophysics where he was a member of the team which developed the ultraviolet coronagraphs for the Spartan 201 shuttle missions and the Solar and Heliospheric Observatory (SOHO).
 For this work, he received three NASA group achievement awards (Spartan 201).
 He earned his Ph.D. in astronomy from Harvard University.
-Dr. Strachan previously served on the Standing Committee on Solar and Space Physics, the Committee on the Societal and Economic Impacts of Severe Space Weather Events Workshop, and the Workshop Organizing Committee on Solar Systems Radiation Environment and NASA’s Vision for Space Exploration.
+Dr. Strachan previously served on the Committee on Solar and Space Physics, the Committee on the Societal and Economic Impacts of Severe Space Weather Events Workshop, and the Workshop Organizing Committee on Solar Systems Radiation Environment, and on a committee for NASA’s Vision for Space Exploration.

 Barbara J. Thompson